 - Feasibility of proposal (25 percent of overall rating): Does the proposal make a clear, articulate case for the proposed use of funds?

 Applications will be reviewed without name or affiliation.
-They will be also sorted by staff in advance to ensure that no faculty committee member reviews an application from their home department, and in the case of the coordinate campuses no one reviews applications from their home campus.
+They will be also sorted by staff in advance to ensure that no faculty committee member reviews an application from their home department, and in the case of the system campuses no one reviews applications from their home campus.
 Each application will be reviewed by two faculty committee members and in the case of a significant variation in evaluation such applications will be reviewed by a third faculty committee member.
-Final decisions and additional review is done by the Imagine Fund Committee.
-Due to the volume of applications, we regret that we are not able to provide feedback on individual applications, but please see our Example Proposals page for exemplary proposals.
+The Imagine Fund Advisory Committee will make final review and recommendations to the provost.
+Due to the volume of applications, we regret that we are not able to provide feedback on individual applications; please see our Example Proposals page for exemplary proposals.